schmeits/filament-umami-widgets/README.md

 ```

 ## Using the raw Analytics functions
-You can alse use the facade functions for your own widgets.
+You can also use the facade functions for your own widgets.

 ### Defining the Filter
 ```php